-- Choose a theme that aligns with your brand and complements your products, rather than just selecting a theme that looks trendy or cool.
+- Theme choosing: Choose a theme that aligns with your brand and complements your products, rather than just selecting a theme that looks trendy or cool.
 The theme should be functional and suit the nature of your business.

-- Use high-quality images on both the homepage and product pages.
+- High-quality images: Use high-quality images on both the homepage and product pages.
 Opt for large, high-resolution images that are easy to interpret and comprehend.
 Ensure that the essential information is visible in the image without needing to scroll or zoom in excessively.
 Showcasing your product from different angles and perspectives gives customers a better understanding of what they are buying.

 Offer A Wide Range Of Payment Options